 How to Deal with Getting Ghosted in a Serious Relationship

-Getting ghosted might be a new way of saying it.
+Getting ghosted might be a newer way of saying it.
 But someone suddenly “disappearing” in a relationship is nothing new.
-And, no matter what you want to call it, it can be very painful for the ghosted partner.
+And, no matter what you want to call it, it can be very painful for the person who was ghosted.
+Unfortunately, we know how tough these situations can be for people.
+Whether it’s in our relationship counseling the individual work we do with clients in trauma therapy, we often hear these stories of ghosting and see the pain first hand that people go through when it happens.

 Being ghosted essentially means someone leaves or stands you up without warning.
 No phone calls, no text messages, and no explanations.

 Dealing with getting ghosted in a serious relationship is difficult.
-While you can’t ignore the problem completely, there are things you can do to make the process of getting through it easier.
+While you can’t ignore the feelings completely, there are things you can do to make the process of getting through it easier.

 Give Yourself Time to Get Over It